 Need to Know Facts About Deaf Students

-- There are several degrees of hearing loss (slight to profound)
+- There are several degrees of hearing loss ranging from mild to profound

 - What degree of deafness do you have?